What is a Cookie?

 Cookies come in various flavours:

 Session cookies are never registered on the hard drive and they do not gather any details from the user’s computer.
 Session cookies finish at the end of the user’s browser session and could also become no longer available after the session has been idle for a stated length of time, normally 20 minutes.

 Permanent, persistent, or stowed cookies

 Cookies that are kept on the user’s computer and are not deleted when the browser is closed.
-Enduring cookies could keep user likings for a specific web site, permitting those likings to be utilised in future browsing sessions.
+Enduring cookies could keep user likings for a specific website, permitting those likings to be utilised in future browsing sessions.

 Are cookies dangerous?

 Cookies are kept on the computer’s hard drive.
-They cannot enter the hard drive – so a cookie can’t read other data saved on the hard drive, or get a user’s e-mail address etc. They only hold and convey to the server as much data as the users themselves have revealed to a particular web site.
+They cannot enter the hard drive – so a cookie can’t read other data saved on the hard drive, or get a user’s e-mail address etc. They only hold and convey to the server as much data as the users themselves have revealed to a particular website.

 Website analytics, including Google Analytics, help us understand how visitors engage with our website.
-We can view a variety of reports about how visitors interact with our website and mobile apps so that they can improve it.
+We can view a variety of reports about how visitors interact with our website and mobile apps so that they can improve them.

 Website analytics uses first-party cookies to track visitor interactions as in our case, where they are used to collect information about how visitors use our website and mobile apps.
 We then use the information to compile reports and to help us improve our site.

 For example, Google Analytics collects information anonymously.
 It reports website trends without identifying individual visitors.